 Upon receipt of notification, a rapporteur is appointed from the members of the Commission who shall be assisted by a team of employees of the Directorate General of Competition.
-An investigation shall commence involving contacting third parties, such as competitors or customers, with the purpose of defining the relevant and the affected markets and the competitive conditions therein.
+An investigation shall commence involving contacting third parties, such as competitors or customers, with the purpose of defining the relevant and affected markets, and the competitive conditions therein.
 Letters may also be addressed to notifying parties with additional requests for information, which should be replied to within at least five days of receipt.

-The rapporteur should issue its recommendation to the Commission, and it should also be made available to the notifying parties, regardless of whether it is to clear the transaction.
+The rapporteur should issue his or her recommendation to the Commission.
+The recommendation should also be made available to the notifying parties, regardless of whether it suggests clearing the transaction.
 The parties, following the issuance of the recommendation, have access to the non-confidential information of the Commission's file on the case.
 Third parties do not have access to the file.